strapi/design-system/README.md

 ## Linking the design system

-If you want to analyze the admin bundle and the impact each library has on the over all application, link this repo to your copy of the strapi monorepo or your own strapi application or plugin

-### Application or Plugin
+### Strapi monorepo

+To link the design system to the Strapi monorepo follow the steps outlined in the [contributor documentation](https://contributor.strapi.io/core/admin/link-strapi-design-system)

+### React application

 First, run `yarn build` in `strapi-design-system/packages/strapi-design-system` to generate the bundle.

 You can link the design system using either a [relative path](#relative-path) or [yarn link](#yarn-link).

-### Strapi monorepo

-To link the design system to the Strapi monorepo follow the steps outlined in the [contributor documentation](https://contributor.strapi.io/core/admin/link-strapi-design-system)

 ### Relative path

-Replace the version number with the relative path to your copy of the design system:
+In the package.json of your React application replace the version number with the relative path to your copy of the design system:

 ```
 "@strapi/design-system": "link:../../../../strapi-design-system/packages/strapi-design-system"